 This article has been reviewed for accuracy by our peer review team which includes clinicians and medical professionals.
 Learn more about our peer review process.

-If you and your partner seem to be having the same arguments day after day or sense a strange sense of distance or lack of romantic interest, it may be time to seek out professional help.
-A great marriage counselor can be the difference between overcoming struggles and forging a stronger bond or splitting up over unresolved issues.
+If you and your partner seem to be having the same arguments day after day or sense a growing distance, it may be time to seek professional help.
+A great marriage counselor can be the difference between overcoming struggles and growing closer or splitting up over unresolved issues.

 One of the big focuses of relationship counseling is coming together as a team to solve problems.
 Over time, you can begin to learn new ways to support each other and set your relationship in a more positive direction.

-But what makes a good counselor?
+But what traits make a good counselor?
 Conversely, what are the signs of a bad marriage counselor?
 Dr. Sachi Ananda, Ph.D., is a renowned sex and relationships therapist who directs Shatterproof FHE Health, our specialized treatment program for first responders.
-In the sections that follow, Dr. Ananda offers an insider’s insight into issues like therapist bias and how to ensure a good fit of therapist.
+In the sections that follow, Dr. Ananda offers insider insight into issues like therapist bias and how to ensure a good fit for a therapist.

 How to Find a “Good” Couples Therapist?

-Well, first off, you should assess your definition of “good.”
+First off, you should assess your definition of “good.”
 No therapist is a miracle worker, so it’s important to set realistic goals.
 Plus, many of the skills and traits that go into successful relationship counseling are intangible.
-That being said, there are a few things you can look for that might indicate if a therapist is right for your relationship:

 Therapy is an inherently personal experience.
 For it to be successful, you have to be willing to be vulnerable and honest, and that can be a scary prospect.

 Moments like these are when truly great marriage counselors shine.
 Primarily, the goal is to help clients learn to face existing relationship struggles and work through them as a team.
-A therapist should be able to even the playing field and make everyone feel equally involved.
+A couples or marriage therapist should be able to even the playing field and make everyone feel equally involved.

 It’s not about winning fights or deciding who is the better partner.
 It’s about what we can all do in these moments to build stronger connections.
-One way to do this is to reframe comments that are one-sided and harmful (“You’re always late because you don’t care enough about me to be on time”) to ones that are more positive or neutral (“I understand that you have difficulty with our schedule”).
+One way to do this is to reframe comments that are one-sided and harmful.
+For instance, frame, “You’re always late because you don’t care enough about me to be on time,” to a more positive or neutral, “I understand that you have difficulty with our schedule.”

 Can Marriage Counseling Make Things Worse?